MicrosoftDocs/entra-docs/docs/workload-id/workload-identity-federation-config-app-trust-managed-identity.md

 ## Update your application code to request an access token

-The below code samples are valid in both cases where the resource tenant is in the same tenant as the App Reg and the Managed identity or a different tenant.
+The below code samples are valid in both cases where the resource tenant is in the same tenant as the app registration and the Managed identity or a different tenant.

 ### [Azure.Identity](#tab/azure-identity)